awslabs/amazon-eks-ami/nodeadm/doc/api-concepts.md

 ### Beta
 - Example: `v3beta4`.
 - The software is well-tested, and production use is considered safe.
-- Support for a beta API will remain for at least one release following deprecation.
-That is, support for two successive beta API versions will overlap by at least one release.
+- Support for a beta API will remain for at least one release following its deprecation.
-- Features will not be dropped, though the details may change.
 - Subsequent beta or stable API versions may include incompatible changes, and migration instructions will be provided.

 ### Stable